Student Accessibility Registration Process

 - Application for Dining Accommodations

 3. Submit documentation that verifies your eligibility for services.
 When applying for residence hall or dining accommodations, ask your medical provider to complete the last two pages of the application.
 When applying for classroom accommodations, it is recommended that the diagnosing medical professional completes the Request for Documentation.
 A diagnostic report or a letter on the professional’s letterhead stating the diagnosis and describing the functional limitations of the disability can be substituted for the Request for Documentation.
 Ask the professional to follow the Documentation Guidelines.
+Contact Student Accessibility Services if you have any questions regarding documentation.

 4. Complete an intake appointment.
 The Coordinator of Student Accessibility Services will contact you to schedule your intake appointment once your application and supporting documentation have been received and reviewed.
 During your intake appointment, you will: